NYUCCL/psiTurk/doc/migrating.rst

 Announcing psiTurk 3.0
 ~~~~~~~~~~~~~~~~~~~~~~

-psiTurk 2.0 launched on April 28, 2014 and there has been (according to github) 786
 *A message from project founder Todd Gureckis.*

 psiTurk 2.0 launched on April 28, 2014 and there has been (according to github) 786